input-output-hk/cardano-sl/wallet-new/docs/updates.md

                      | Proposed
                      -- ^ The update has been just proposed and is waiting for users' feedback.

+Note how we could add an intermediate `Downloading` state, but this would complicate state-handling in case a user hard-quits Daedalus whilst the upgrade is being downloaded.
+In this case, we would need to catch the exception and update the state back to `Proposed`, but that case be more error prone than not updating the state in the first place.
+Having the state back to `Proposed` is important so that the wallet is left in a clean state and upon re-launched Daedalus the update can be downloaded again with no harm being done.

 ## Determining the severity<a id="sec-5-2" name="sec-5-2"></a>

 For the proposed schema to succeed, we would need a function like the following: